Pride Counseling Review

 Pride Counseling Payment Page

 This is one of the most competitive offers on the market compared to other online therapy services.
 Also, keep in mind that in-office treatment can cost up to $300 per session!
-Even with co-pay, I was looking at a fee of around $75 per session.
-Pride Counseling was offering me $45/week for unlimited therapy.
-For a service that specializes in the LGBTQ community, I believe it’s well worth the price.
+Even with a co-pay, I was looking at a fee of around $75 per session.
+Pride Counseling was offering me $65/week for unlimited therapy.
+For a service that specializes in the LGBTQIA+ community, I believe it’s well worth the price.

 Usability (Desktop & Mobile):

-Once you have completed payment, you are then led to your secured chat room.
+Once you have completed the payment process, you are then led to your secured chat room.
 If you have any experience with chat-based services (WhatsApp, Skype, any instant messaging service, etc.), Pride Counseling will be very easy to use.
 Even if you have no experience with technology, your chat room is extremely intuitive as can be seen below.

 Pride Counseling Private Chat Room